Frequently Asked Questions

 What size of Furoshiki should I prepare?

 It depends on what you want to wrap.
 In each lesson, I'll show you how to make sure you get the right size for your gift.
 As a rule of thumb, the contents should take up no more than 1/3 of the diagonal length of the Furoshiki.
-Check out Module 1: Lesson 1-6 Furoshiki Sizes for Your Gift where you'll find a downloadable "Furoshiki sizes" cheatsheet for your reference.
+In the course you'll find a downloadable "Furoshiki sizes" cheat sheet for your reference.

-I have a scarf/bandana/handkerchief at home.
+I have a scarf/handkerchief at home.
 Can I use these for practice?

-Of course, but you'll need to make sure the size is right for the item you intend to wrap.
-If it's too small, you won't be able to use al the wrapping techniques presented in the lessons, and if it's too large, it might get in the way.
+Of course, if it's the right size for the item you intend to wrap.
+If it's too small, you won't be able to use all the wrapping techniques presented in the lessons, and if it's too large, it might get in the way.

 Can I wash the Furoshiki at home?